 Director’s Cut – a programme of recently-restored titles, rediscoveries and films which reflect on cinema itself, its artistic dimensions and history;

 Mouth of Madness – composed of films that festively march along the cliff regardless any fear, this section presents works that defy traditional conventions;

-Special Screenings – a survey of essential works in independent contemporary cinema by established filmmakers;
+Special Screenings – a survey of essential works in independent contemporary cinema by established filmmakers and thematic programmes

 (How to apply)

-– Fiction, animation, documentary or experimental short (under 59 minutes) or feature films (over 60 minutes);
+– Fiction, animation, documentary or experimental short (up to 59 minutes) or feature films (from 60 minutes);

 – First, second or third works by their director(s);